 Symptoms

-If you have any questions please feel free to contact our offices located in Waltham and Milford, MA .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our offices located in Waltham and Milford, MA .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.

 Many people suffer from bouts of heel pain.
 For more information, contact one of our podiatrists of The Foot Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.